Queen Camilla: Duchess of Cornwall

-After becoming Duchess of Cornwall, Camilla automatically acquired rank as the second highest woman in the British order of precedence (after Queen Elizabeth II), and as typically fifth or sixth in the orders of precedence of her other realms, following the Queen, the relevant viceroy, the Duke of Edinburgh, and the Prince of Wales.
-It was revealed that the Queen altered the royal order of precedence for private occasions, placing the Duchess fourth, after the Queen, Princess Anne and Princess Alexandra.
+After becoming Duchess of Cornwall, Camilla automatically acquired rank as the second highest woman in the British order of precedence after Queen Elizabeth II, and as typically fifth or sixth in the orders of precedence of her other realms, following the Queen, the relevant viceroy, the Duke of Edinburgh, and the Prince of Wales.
+It was revealed that the Queen altered the royal order of precedence "on blood principles" for private occasions, placing the Duchess fourth, after the Queen, Princess Anne and Princess Alexandra.
 Within two years of the marriage, the Queen extended Camilla visible tokens of membership in the royal family: she lent Camilla the Greville Tiara, which previously belonged to the Queen Mother, and granted her the badge of the Royal Family Order of Elizabeth II.

-After their wedding, Clarence House, the official residence of Prince Charles, also became Camilla's official residence.
+After their wedding, Clarence House, Charles's official residence, also became Camilla's.
 The couple also stay at Birkhall for holiday events, and Highgrove House in Gloucestershire for family gatherings.
 In 2008, they took up residence at Llwynywermod, Wales, where they stay on their visit to Wales every year in the summer and for other occasions.
-To spend time alone with her children and grandchildren, Camilla still maintains her home Ray Mill House, in which she resided from 1995 to 2003.
+To spend time alone with her children and grandchildren, Camilla still maintains Ray Mill House, in which she resided from 1995 to 2003.

 According to an undated statement from Clarence House, Camilla used to be a smoker but has not smoked for many years.
-Though no details were publicly released, it was confirmed in March 2007 that Camilla had undergone a hysterectomy.
+Though no details were publicly released, it was confirmed in March 2007 that she had undergone a hysterectomy.
 In April 2010, she fractured her left leg while hill walking in Scotland.
 In November 2010, Camilla and Charles were indirectly involved in student protests when their car was attacked by protesters.
-Clarence House later released a statement on the incident: "A car carrying Prince Charles and the Duchess of Cornwall was attacked by protesters but the couple were unharmed."
-In 2011, Camilla and Charles were named as individuals whose confidential information was reportedly targeted or actually acquired in conjunction with the news media phone hacking scandal.
+Clarence House later released a statement on the incident: "A car carrying Prince Charles and the Duchess of Cornwall was attacked by protesters, but the couple were unharmed."
+In 2011, they were named as individuals whose confidential information was reportedly targeted or actually acquired in conjunction with the news media phone hacking scandal.

-On 9 April 2012, the seventh wedding anniversary of the Duchess and the Prince of Wales, the Queen appointed the Duchess to the Royal Victorian Order.
-In 2015, the Prince of Wales commissioned a pub to be named after the Duchess situated at Poundbury village.
+On 9 April 2012, Camilla and Charles's seventh wedding anniversary, the Queen appointed Camilla to the Royal Victorian Order.
+In 2015, Charles commissioned a pub to be named after Camilla, situated at Poundbury village.
 The pub opened in 2016 and is named the Duchess of Cornwall Inn.
 On 9 June 2016, the Queen appointed the Duchess as a member of the British Privy Council.
 On 1 January 2022, she made Camilla a Royal Lady of the Most Noble Order of the Garter.
-On 14 February 2022, Camilla tested positive for COVID-19, four days after husband had also contracted it, and began self-isolating.
-She and her husband received their first doses of a COVID-19 vaccine in February 2021.
+On 14 February 2022, Camilla tested positive for COVID-19, four days after Charles had also contracted it, and began self-isolating.
+She and Charles received their first doses of a COVID-19 vaccine in February 2021.
+She completed 3,886 engagements between 2005 and 2022.